obulka/blink_fog_3d/README.md

 You can also pass a depth AOV to the node to create holdouts.

+### New in Version 2.1.0

+- Added a 'max iterations' knob to further restrict the number of ray marching steps
+- Fixed bug when objects were > 100000 units away from camera which, due to loss of precision, would cause the normal to be nan
+- Ensured that 'hit tolerance' is positive

 ### New in Version 2.0.0

 - Depth ramp is now optional